-Mandy Herberholz, LAPC, PMH-C
+Mandy Herberholz, LPCC, PMH-C

 Mandy is a 2021 graduate of the University of Mary, Bismarck, ND where she earned her master’s degree in Counseling.
-Mandy is a Licensed Associate Professional Counselor with advanced training in perinatal mood disorders, and certification in crisis intervention.
+Mandy is a Licensed Professional Clinical Counselor with advanced training in perinatal mood disorders, and certification in crisis intervention.

 Mandy is a current member of several ND and local boards and committees including the American Counseling Association, ND Governor’s Workforce Development Committee, North Dakota Counseling Association, Bismarck Chamber of Commerce, Bismarck Youth Professional Network, and the National Association of Workforce Development Professionals.